 Crackle cookies have been a Christmas favorite since the early 20th century!

 Leftover cookies can be stored in an airtight container on the counter or in the fridge for up to 3 days.
 If you want to freeze the dough, do not roll them in the sugar until you are ready to bake.
-Freeze the crinkle cookies in a single layer or between sheets of parchment paper for up to 3 months.
+Freeze the crinkle cookies in a single layer or between sheets of parchment paper, then in a freezer bag for up to 3 months.

 When you cover the outside with powdered sugar, it draws the moisture from the outer layer of the cookies before the inside has set.